skilesare/immortality/a_new_constitution/article-i---commentary.md

 First we establish that patents and copyright cannot be extended once granted.
 If the original term is 7 years, congress can't extend it in year 6 for another 7 years.

 We then speak to what kind of patents there can be.
 We propose two kinds.
 Exclusive patents are the kind of patents we have today where the owner can restrict the use of the technology during the patent period.
 The second is an open patent that give the owner the right to the economic benefit of the patents but allows the open use of the patent by citizens and non-limited liability entities.
 Limited liability entities can gain access by providing a set of common stock equal to the cost of the patent.
-This requires that open patents provide the cost of development when filed and if the cost is not-realistic the patent office should reject the patent.
-This still provides large corporations from competition undercutting them by using the patent.
-Small corporations will sometimes not be worth the cost of the patent in their entirety.
+This requires that open patents provide the cost of development when filed and if the cost is not-realistic, the patent office should reject the patent.
+This still provides some protection to large corporations from the competition undercutting them by using the patent.
+Small corporations will sometimes not be worth the cost of the patent in their entirety and will be unable to use the patent.
 This is by design as we do want some protection for patents.

 We also specifically outline that medical patents are to be open patents if it can be demonstrated that keeping the patent exclusive will be to the detriment of well-being.